CompTIA A+ Certification Practice Test Questions

-Academy (formerly E2C-Education to Career) members and their
+E2C-Education to Career) members and their students gets the same

-In addition to the multiple-choice questions, new A+ certification exams include performance-based questions which require the candidate to perform a task or solve a problem in simulated IT environments.
+In addition to the multiple-choice questions, the 900 A+ certification exams include performance-based questions which require candidates to perform tasks or solve problems in simulated IT environments.

 Lifetime certification scheme and A+ bridge exams were dropped with the end of December 2010 and are no longer available.
 From January 1, 2011, CompTIA A+ certification gets the CE (Continuing Education) suffix.